 Lifting heavy weights overhead is clearly quite a dangerous position to be putting your body into so you need to ensure that you leave your ego at the door.
 Saying that I’m sure many of you have heard before but it’s true is certain situations.
 If the weight is too heavy for your shoulders to handle, the stress will be put onto other areas of your body.
 Let’s take a look at the seated dumbbell press, for example.
 Often times you’ll see that people’s lower backs are curved too much.
 This brings your chest up to an angle as though you’re doing a heavily inclined chest press and your lower back is put into a compromised position where it’s prone to injury.
 Especially if the weights are heavy.

 Keep your spine as straight against the bench as possible.
-There can be a small curve but try to minimise the distance between your lower back and the bench.
+There can be a small curve but try to minimize the distance between your lower back and the bench.
 This way you’ll have more support provided that your core is tight.

 When it comes to the standing overhead presses, you obviously don’t have any support to lean back on so more of a curve in the lower back is necessary.
 But don’t ever exaggerate this too much and it’s even more important here to brace yourself and keep your midsection tight.